tamas-p/hisma/README.md

 ## Additional information

+### Next steps

+- Finalize API.
+- Increase test coverage.
+- Improve documentation.
+- More helper classes in hisma_extra.

+### Help needed

+- Feedback, especially about things you would like to change.
+- Finding bugs are always welcomed.
+  - Providing a failing test to demonstrate the bug is even better.
+- Creating tests.
+- Creating documentation.

+### Contact

 If you have any questions, comments please go to [Hisma GitHub Discussions](https://github.com/tamas-p/hisma/discussions) to start or join discussions.